Bogdan Stancu: 2009–10 season

-Stancu started the new season scoring the second goal for his team against Újpest in the second qualifying round of Europa League, on 16 July 2009, making the score 2–0 for Steaua București.
+Stancu started the new season scoring the second goal for his team against Újpest in the second qualifying round of UEFA Europa League, on 16 July 2009, making the score 2–0 for Steaua București.
 He scored the third and final goal against Motherwell after being served perfectly by Rafał Grzelak.
 On 6 August 2009, he scored two more goals against the same Motherwell and help his team qualify in the Europa League playoffs.
 After his great performances in Europa League he was rewarded by Răzvan Lucescu with a call-up in the Romania national team against Hungary.
 However, during a league match he got injured and Lucescu dropped him from the team.

 Two weeks later he scored another two goals against St Patrick's Athletic.
-In 9 European matches he scored 6 goals.
+In nine European matches he scored six goals.
 He was sent off on round 4 against Oțelul Galați in the 75th minute after receiving a second yellow card.
-At end of season he was top scorer of team in Europa League with 6 goals.
+At end of season he was top scorer of team in Europa League with six goals.